magichuihui/magichuihui.github.io/_posts/2025-02-27-debug-running-pod.md

 comments: true
 ---

-It's able to launch a debugging container for Kubernetes pod with `kubectl debug`, to get a terminal for debugging a running pod.
+It's able to launch a debugging container for Kubernetes pod with `kubectl debug`, to get a terminal for debugging a running pod, since kubectl v1.31.

 With `kubectl debug`, an ephemeral container will be attached to the running pod and not restart the pod, sharing the same pid and network namespace with that pod.